Compare Types of Small Business Loans Financing Options

 With so many businesses closed because of COVID-19 stay-at-home orders, many small business owners are struggling with cash flow.
 They aren’t looking for business financing to grow or expand; they need funds to stay afloat.

-The SBA currently has two loan programs to assist businesses negatively impacted by COVID-19: the Paycheck Protection Program and Economic Injury Disaster Loan.
+The SBA currently has two loan programs to assist businesses negatively impacted by COVID-19: the Paycheck Protection Program (PPP) and the Economic Injury Disaster Loan (EIDL).
 Online lenders and traditional banks are accepting loan applications for PPP, and the SBA is processing loans for EIDL.

 Both these loans have low interest rates, and some or all of the PPP loans may be forgiven if you meet certain criteria.